kishoreKunisetty/nymble-Task/README.md

 ## System Requirements
 - Java JDK 11 or higher.
-- JUnit 5 for running unit tests.
+- any java IDE is suggested

 ## Task requirements